open-cloud/open-cloud.github.io.old/1_user.md

 described in Data Model Section of the Overview.
 The bottom set of items (RequestRouter, HyperCache, and Syndicate) correspond to services that extend XOS.
-Most users will have no need to directly access the data model through the navigation bar, insteading opting to take advantage of the tailoered workflows supported by the various views.
+Most users will have no need to directly access the data model through the navigation bar, instead taking advantage of the tailoered workflows supported by the various views.

-There are also views designed to support operators, including users that operate infrastructure and users that operate services.
-Support for such users is given in the *Operator's Guide*.
+There are also views designed to support operators, including both thost that operate infrastructure and those that operate services.
+Support for operators is given in the *Operator's Guide*.

 ###Tenant

 The Tenant view provides a simple graphical interface for users to acquire VMs, with minimal control over the low-level details of where those VMs are placed and how they are interconnected.
 It is loosely patterned after the Amazon EC2 interface.

+The Tenant view is limited to the ViCCI Deployment, which includes modest-sized clusters at five sites throughout the US and Europe.
+Users that want to acquiring VMs on any other deployment must use the Developer view.

 The Tenant view supports two modes: Simple (the default) and Advanced (accessed by selecting the *Go To Advanced View* button).
 Simple mode